PhotoCalcs

 Where N = aperture f-number, p = pixel pitch in micrometres, f = focal length in mm, and dec = declination of the area of sky being photographed.

-The formula accounts for the Airy disc diameter (35 × N) and pixel size (30 × p) to ensure trails are shorter than 2 pixels.
+The formula combines the aperture-driven Airy disc diameter (35 × N) with pixel size (30 × p).
+These simplified coefficients match the “default” tolerance used by PhotoPills’ Spot Stars — trailing that is barely noticeable (roughly one to two pixels) at normal viewing sizes.
+For pin-sharp stars in very large prints, the stricter “accurate” setting roughly halves these exposure times.
 Stars closer to the celestial equator (declination = 0°) trail faster, hence the cos(dec) divisor.

 Frequently Asked Questions